MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/index.md

 string descriptionText = "A place where everyone can be happy.";
 ulong hotelId = 1;

+// Create a record and generate a vector for the description using your chosen embedding generation implementation.
-await collection.UpsertAsync(new Hotel
+// Just showing a placeholder embedding generation method here for brevity. await collection.UpsertAsync(new Hotel
 {
     HotelId = hotelId,